MarcusL11/MarcusL11/README.md

 # Hi 👋 My name is Marcus
 ## Newbie Web Developer

 Django developer in training, on the journey of coding and creating things.
-- Cryptocurrency
+My Interest are:
-- Startups & Coding
+- Blockchain
+- Web Development
+- Venture Building
 - AI & Robotics
+- Golf

 * 🌍 I'm based in Bangkok, Thailand
-* 🖥️ See my blog at [marcuscodex.xyz](http://themarcuscodex.xyz)
+* 🖥️ See my blog at
-* 🚀 I'm currently working on [A NFT Chia Blockchain Game called Chamster](http://chamsterchia.com)
-* 🧠 I'm learning Django, Python, Webflow, JavaScript
+* 🧠 I'm learning Django, Python, JavaScript
 * 🤝 I'm open to collaborating on anything built on Django :)
-* ⚡ Love coding and golfing on my free time

 ### Skills